About Santé Center

 About the History of Santé Center

 In early 1996, renowned therapists Deb Corley and Rip Corley, a brother and sister team, operated a poly-addiction treatment program in a psychiatric hospital in Dallas, Texas.
+Deb was a licensed marriage and family therapist, sex offender treatment provider, chemical dependency counselor, and certified addiction therapist, and Rip was a nurse and social worker.
 As was fairly common in the 1990s, the psychiatric hospital was sold, and Rip and Deb were faced with the challenge of new administrators who wanted to cut key, efficacious components of their program.
 They knew they did not want to continue to work for companies where all decisions were based on what was best for the company instead of what was best for the client.
-Being mavericks committed to delivering effective treatment, the idea hatched to open their own addiction treatment center full of all the possibilities of long-term recovery.
+Being mavericks committed to delivering effective treatment, the idea hatched to open their own addiction treatment center – one where long-term recovery was possible and realized.

 The Corley’s discovered a beautiful piece of property sitting on the peak of rural Denton County with a gorgeous view.
 The former 16-acre horse ranch had been converted into an exclusive disordered eating spa that had long been abandoned; the only inhabitant in 1996 was a feline named Sammy.
 Even then everyone agreed that this was sacred ground, having an almost tangible spiritual nature to property; the potential of the property mirrored the potential in all the clients who would enter Santé’s gates.

-After securing funding from a sympathetic loan officer who had knowledge of their work and the importance of treatment, Rip and Deb invited a very talented, dedicated team of professionals who believed that treatment does work, that everyone deserves to be treated with dignity even if they have engaged in hurtful behavior, and that their quality treatment could make a difference.
+After securing funding from a sympathetic loan officer who had knowledge of their work and the importance of treatment, the Corley siblings took their vision, principles and cornerstone of integrity and recruited a talented, dedicated and diverse team of professionals.
+Together they rallied around the ideas that treatment does work, that everyone deserves to be treated with dignity and that Santé could make a difference in countless lives.
 This was a true collaboration of integrity and clinical prowess to bring healing to the complex patient.
 The legacy began…

-Santé was granted a license and opened for business in December 1996 with four clients.
-The name Santé, a French word meaning health, was chosen as it epitomizes our goal of illuminating a path to long-term health, recovery and wellbeing.
+After considerable communication, education, negotiation and assurances to the small Argyle community, Santé was granted a license and opened for business in December 1996 with four clients.
+The name Santé, a French word meaning “health,” was chosen as it epitomizes our goal of illuminating a path to health, wellbeing and long-term recovery.

 Already having a positive image with many other nationally renowned therapists, treatment centers, physicians’ health programs, and medical boards, the client population began to slowly grow on our campus.
 Known for cutting edge treatment, all staff are trained in trauma resolution techniques such as EMDR (Eye Movement Desensitization and Reprocessing), motivational enhancement therapy, and Dialectical Behavior Therapy.
 Physicians and other medical staff stay abreast of pharmaceutical assistance research.